Everyone wants to live and work in a safe and functional environment, which is one of the main factors that impact our quality of life.

 Property maintenance is beneficial for both the occupants and the property owner as it works to keep everyone happy.

 From an occupant, you want to get home after a busy day and know that you can relax without worrying about issues like a clogged up kitchen sink, a dirty, poorly-lit, and greasy staircase where your kids could trip and hurt themselves, or toilets that won’t flush.
+That being said, minor tasks like light bulb replacement might be the responsibility of the tenants themselves.
+It is always a good idea to clearly outline tenant vs landlord responsibilities, especially for rental properties.

 For the real estate owner, you want to ensure that your rental property retains its value over the years and that you don’t spend most of your day attending to one dissatisfied tenant or the other.
 You also want to avoid liability issues if someone gets hurt on the premises.